Overreaction in Expectations with Endogenous Feedback (2025) - Job market paper

 Abstract

 This paper studies how individuals make lifecycle consumption and savings choices when facing stochastic returns on their investments, and how they value information about these returns, conditional on their income.
 To address this question, we run a large-scale online experiment based on a permanent income model with stochastic interest rates.
 Two factors are randomized: prior availability of interest-rate information (exposure) and income (stakes).
-We measure information demand by willingness to pay, and find that exposure to information increases demand only among high-income participants; when stakes are low, exposure has little effect.
-This means individuals can learn to value information, but only when the stakes are sufficiently high.
-Heterogeneity in attention thus reflects not only processing costs but also variation in perceived benefits that scale with economic stakes.
-These findings underscore the limits of central bank communication and financial literacy initiatives.
+We measure information demand by willingness to pay and find that exposure to information increases demand only among high-income participants; when stakes are low, exposure has little effect.
+This finding suggests that individuals can learn to value information, but only when the stakes are sufficiently high.
+Heterogeneity in attention thus reflects not only processing costs but also variation in perceived benefits that scale with economic stakes, underscoring the limitations of central bank communication and financial literacy initiatives.

 Expectations, Learning and the Role of Framing in Experimental Environments